awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-mapping-template-reference.md

-# API Gateway WebSocket API Mapping Template Reference<a name="apigateway-websocket-api-mapping-template-reference"></a>
+# API Gateway WebSocket API mapping template reference<a name="apigateway-websocket-api-mapping-template-reference"></a>

 This section summarizes the set of variables that are currently supported for WebSocket APIs in API Gateway\.